Talk@DI: Chen Wang, Future Media Convergence Institute, Xinhua Net, China

 The Talk@ DI of last February 7th, presented by Chen Wang, vice diretor at Future Media Convergence Institute (FMCI), Xinhua Net, China, was dedicated to the subject "Sensing a Live Audience", with particular interest to Human Computer Interaction research area.

-The invitation, made by Teresa Chambel to Chen Wang, encompassed a visit to the Informatics Department of FCUL and a presentation of the latest work in progress at FMCI.
+The invitation to provide a talk, made by Teresa Chambel , encompassed a visit by Chen Wang to the Informatics Department of FCUL dedicated to present the latest work in progress at FMCI.

 "Sensing a Live Audience"